de-DEen-US

 Computer and User Profile Migration

 CopyRight2 simplifies computer and user profile migrations across domains.
-Secure, effective and free to try!
+Secure, effective, and free to try!

-The feature supports desktop operating systems from Windows® 7 through Windows® 11, and server operating systems from Windows® Server 2003 through Windows® Server 2022.
+The feature supports desktop operating systems from Windows® 7 through Windows® 11, and server operating systems from Windows® Server 2003 through Windows® Server 2025.

 It enables seamless migration of domain computer objects to target domains within the same or a different Active Directory forest, automatically updating client computers' domain membership—a practical solution for Windows® profile migrations.